p7ayfu77/astro-csbdeep/README.md

 You will need a few things to get started:

-1. An NVIDIA GPU and relevant CUDA libraries installed - great video guide here [Install Tensorflow GPU and PyTorch in Windows 10 - Generalized method](https://www.youtube.com/watch?v=86Mq-h8tazc)
+1. An NVIDIA GPU is recommended and relevant CUDA libraries installed - great video guide here [Install Tensorflow GPU and PyTorch in Windows 10 - Generalized method](https://www.youtube.com/watch?v=86Mq-h8tazc).
+Astro CSBDeep can be run using only a CPU but it may be slow.
 2. Python 3 installed
 3. Create and venv environment preferabley named `.venv` by running `python -m venv .venv` and activating it `.venv\Scripts\activate`
 3. Install the pip3 requirement found in the `requirements.txt` file by running `pip3 install -r requirements.txt`